 - Read all the documents you have received or written.

-- Review the Mind and Hand Book, particularly the sections you are alleged to have violated.
+- Review the Mind and Hand Book.

 - Consult the Rules of the Committee on Discipline